kalAnglin/AI-Case-Study/README.md

 ## Recommendations

-* As a consultant or advisor it is always a challenge to determine how well softwares integrate with other applications, and given the complexity of the Affectiva's multi-modal emotion perception system, I would love to see more information on the company's API metrics.
+* As a consultant or advisor it is always a challenge to determine how well a software integrates with another application, and given the complexity of the Affectiva's multi-modal emotion perception system, I would love to see more information on the company's API metrics.
 Along with this information, offering additional products or services to assist integration would make this services by feasible for organizations the lack a robust technology department.
 Affectiva has already rolled out a Software Development Kit (SDK) which provides the technology needed to assist developers with integrating technology onto apps and browsers.[^12] Increasing the accessibility of SDKs would further the exploration of how emotion analytics can help facilitate humanity's desire to create meaningful social interactions and connections in this new digital frontier.
 ___
 [^1]: https://www.businesswire.com/news/home/20210525005790/en/Smart-Eye-Acquires-Affectiva-to-Solidify-Stronghold-on-Interior-Sensing-Market
 [^2]: https://www.affectiva.com/about-affectiva/